mehrdad199511/LiaTeamProject/README.md

 Lia company employment project
 It is a project in which the possibility of registering, login and editing users and controlling the access level of users has been implemented.
 In this project, by passport scope, three types of roles are envisaged(superAdmin,admin,basic), and each of which has a specific level of access.
+Therefore, each token that is created has a specific access level.

 ## How can I run it?
 ### #1 Execute composer install command.